 HOW OUR ORGANIZATION OPERATES & WHAT MAKES US DIFFERENT

-What make our organization different from the national cancer organizations, is We are not focused on research; our highest priority is responding and reacting to the emergency calls from cancers victims asking for assistance.
-We are focused on the victims who need assistance now.
-We are compassionate and strive to ease the immediate financial pain of the victim and their families, so they can focus on the health challenge they are facing.
+What make our organization different from the national cancer organizations, is we are not focused on research; our highest priority is responding and reacting to the emergency calls from cancers patients asking for assistance.
+We are focused on the cancer families who need assistance now.
+We are compassionate and strive to ease the immediate financial pain of the client and their families, so they can focus on the health challenge they are facing.

 Cops Against Cancer is a 501(c)3 non-profit tax exempt charitable foundation created from generous private and public donations and these donations are tax deductible.
 Employer Identification Number: Federal ID # 27-3134587

 I would like to introduce myself - my name is Craig Phinney.
 Among other things,